 Watch the video to explore how we might nurture the Sacred Seeds of Divine Will we've been gifted with.

 Sacred Seeds of Divine Will

 "We Make the Road by Walking," Watercolor by Margit Bantowsky,

 Title comes from a book on Myles Horton and Paulo Freire

 "If only we could just get along.
 If only we could just be one happy, human family."

 It's a good dream, a valid dream, and one worth investing heart and soul into.
-And us White people want to believe that including people of color will get us there.
+And us white people want to believe that simply including People of Color will get us there.